Advantage of Quantum Theory Over Non-classical Models of Communication

-The origin of the convex operational framework dates back to $1960$s with the aim to investigate axiomatic derivations of the Hilbert space formalism of quantum theory from operational postulates \cite{Mackey63,Ludwig1967,Ludwig1968,Mielnik1969}.
-Recently the approach has gained renewed interest from researchers in quantum information theory exploring the information theoretic foundations of quantum theory \cite{Hardy01,Barrett07,Hardy11,Chiribella11,Masanes11,Janotta14}.

-A GPT is specified by a list of system types, together with composition rules specifying which system type describes the combination of several other types.
-In a GPT, each system is described by a state $\omega$ which specifies outcome probabilities for all measurements that can be performed on it.
+In a GPT, each system is described by some state $\omega$ which specifies outcome probabilities for all measurements that can be performed on it.
 A complete representation of the state is achieved by listing the outcome probabilities for measurements belonging to ‘fiducial set’ \cite{Hardy01}.
 The set of possible states $\Omega$ of a given system type is a compact and convex set embedded in positive convex cone $V_+$ of some real vector space $V$.
-Convexity of $\Omega$ assures that any statistical mixture of states is a valid state.
-The extremal points of the set $\Omega$ that do not allow any convex decomposition in terms of other states are called pure states or states of maximal knowledge.
+An effect $\mathit{e}$ is a linear functional on $\Omega$ that maps each state onto a probability, i.e., $e:\Omega\mapsto[0,1]$, with $\mathit{e}(\omega)$ bearing the interpretation of successfully filter the effect $e$ on the system state $\omega$.
+The set of effects $\Omega^*$ is embedded in the positive dual cone $(V^*)_+$ \cite{footnote}.
+The unit effect $u$ is defined as, $u(\omega)=1,~\forall~\omega\in\Omega$.
+A $d$-outcome measurement is specified by a collection of $d$ effects $M\equiv\{\mathit{e}_j~|~\sum_je_j=u\}$ such that $\sum_{j}\mathit{e}_j(\omega) = 1$ for all valid states $\omega$.
+A transformation $T$ maps states to states, i.e., $T:\Omega\mapsto\Omega$.
+Similarly as effects, they also have to be linear in order to preserve statistical mixtures.